valory-xyz/autonolas-governance/audits/internal5/README.md

 Update: 19-06-2023  <br>

 ## Objectives
-The audit focused on update with latest OZ version. <BR>
+The audit focused on GovernorOLAS update with latest OZ version. <BR>
 NOTES: This audit is not an audit of the code OppenZeppelin itself.
 Audit of OZ out of scope<br>
 It is only considering using the current one (no redeploy) Timelock with the new version GovernorOLAS.